Correctness Verification of Neural Networks: Related Work

 \section{Related Work}

-Motivated by the vulnerability of neural networks to adversarial attacks \citep{adversarial2016, adversarial2014}, researchers have developed a range of techniques for verifying robustness --- they aim to verify if the neural network prediction is stable in some neighborhood around a selected input point. \cite{verify-survey-2019} provides an overview of the field.
-A range of approaches have been explored, including layer-by-layer reachability analysis \citep{exactreach-2017, maxsens2018} with abstract interpretation \citep{ai2-2018} or bounding the local Lipschitz constant \citep{Fastlin2018}, formulating the network as constraints and solving the resulting optimization problem \citep{ILP2016, NSVerify2017, Cheng2017, tjeng2019}, solving the dual problem \citep{duality2018, ConvDual2018, certify2018}, and formulating and solving using SMT/SAT solvers \citep{Reluplex2017, Planet2017, Huang2017}.
-In the context of control systems, \cite{control2018} introduces an approach to verify state reachability and region stability of closed-loop systems with neural network controllers. \cite{control-safety2018} verifies safety by computes the reachable set of states and checks if they overlap with the unsafe states.
-Unlike the research presented in this paper, none of this prior research formalizes or attempts to verify that the neural network computes {\em correct} outputs within a specified tolerance for all inputs of interest.
+Motivated by the vulnerability of neural networks to adversarial attacks \cite{adversarial2016,adversarial2014}, researchers have developed a range of techniques for defense via adversarial training \cite{Goodfellow2014,Madry2017,Zhu2017Adv,Jin2020}, and further developed techniques for verifying robustness --- they aim to verify if the neural network prediction is stable in some neighborhoods around selected input points. \cite{salman2019convex,verify-survey-2019} provide an overview of the field.
+A range of approaches have been explored, including layer-by-layer reachability analysis \cite{exactreach-2017,maxsens2018} with abstract interpretation \cite{ai2-2018} or bounding the local Lipschitz constant \cite{Fastlin2018}, formulating the network as constraints and solving the resulting constrained optimization problem \cite{ILP2016,NSVerify2017,Cheng2017,tjeng2019,singh2018robustness,NIPS2019Singh}, solving the dual problem \cite{duality2018,ConvDual2018,certify2018}, and formulating and solving using SMT/SAT solvers \cite{Reluplex2017,Planet2017,Huang2017,eevbnn}.
+When the adversarial region is large, several techniques divide the domain into smaller subdomains and verify each of them \cite{Singh2019,bunel2017unified}.
+Unlike this prior research, which aims to verify that the prediction of a network is {\em stable} in some {\em local} regions around labelled points, the research presented in this paper introduces a framework to verify that a neural network for perception computes {\em correct} outputs within a specified tolerance {\em globally} over a target input space as specified by a symbolic state space and an observation process.

+Besides robustness against norm-bounded perturbations, several works also explore the verification/certification of robustness against other types of perturbations, e.g. geometric transformations \cite{CertGeometric2019,Singh2019}.
+Unlike this prior research, which aims to verify that the prediction of a network does not change in a {\em local} region defined by some transformations on the {\em input} to the neural network, the research presented in this paper introduces {\em state space} and {\em observation process} to specify and verify correctness over the {\em whole target input space}.

+Besides robustness, researchers have also explored verification of several other properties.
+One line of work focuses on properties of systems using neural network controllers. \cite{control2018} presents an approach that computes the reachable states and verifies region stability for closed-loop systems with neural network controllers. \cite{control-safety2018} verifies safety by checking that all reachable states are safe. \cite{verisig-18} transforms the neural network into an equivalent hybrid system and verifies closed-loop properties. \cite{art-19} further integrates the verification/certification results into training of the neural network controllers. \cite{shield-19} synthesizes a deterministic program as a shield to the neural network controller and verifies the safety of the combined system.